LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/many-to-many/_index.md

 | 5 | spring |
 | 6 | java |

-A join table for these two tables would be called `EventTags`, and would have two columns, `EventId` and `TagId`.
+A join table for these two tables would be called `EventTags`, and would have two columns, `EventsId` and `TagsId`.
 Each of these columns are foreign key columns into their respective tables.

 If we want to relate the `ios` tag to the `WWDC` event, we create a new row in `EventTags`: